swaspicious/ML-Models/README.md

 # ML-Models
-building and implementing ML models from scratch in python.
+Building and implementing ML models from scratch in python with proper documentation.